Governors seize spotlight amid states' coronavirus response - KVIA

 Oklahoma Gov. Kevin Stitt, a Republican, recently ditched his standard suit, and now he and some members of his Cabinet wear jackets with the state seal and the words “Turnaround Team” monogrammed on the sleeve.

-Republican Maryland Gov. Larry Hogan, who chairs the National Governors Association, has become a spokesman for states struggling to get the protective equipment.
-He often dons black sunglasses, a black cap with a patch of the Maryland flag under the word “governor” on it.
+Republican Maryland Gov. Larry Hogan, who chairs the National Governors Association, has become a spokesman for states struggling to get needed personal protective equipment.
+He often dons black sunglasses and a black cap with a patch of the Maryland flag on it, under the word “governor.”

 The approach is winning praise from Democratic and Republican state lawmakers alike, and Californians tuned into the briefings are praising his competence and steadiness.

-Republican state Rep. Melissa Melendez, often a Newsom critic, said the governor’s done a good job and that the state’s early actions are producing results.
+Republican state Rep. Melissa Melendez, often a Newsom critic, said that the governor has done a good job and that the state’s early actions are producing results.

 “He’s making the best of a very bad situation,” she said.